amitxv/PC-Tuning/docs/post-install.md

 - Disable Spectre and Meltdown with [InSpectre](https://www.grc.com/inspectre.htm)

-    - AMD is unaffected by Meltdown and apparently performs better with Spectre enabled [[1](https://www.phoronix.com/review/amd-zen4-spectrev2)]
+    - AMD is unaffected by Meltdown.
+In some cases, it also performs better with Spectre enabled [[1](https://www.phoronix.com/review/amd-zen4-spectrev2)]

     - A minority of anti-cheats (FACEIT) require Meltdown to be enabled